 . . .

 Silvanus is by now two-thirds of the way to Fabricia.
 But you can view the entire route of his trek here.
-Adjust the scale and turn on “Terrain” for best viewing.
-The cave next to the gorge, where he spent two nights, is labelled “Boulder”; “Night stop”, near San Piero in Campo, is where he stayed with the friendly elderly couple.
+The cave next to the gorge, where he spent two nights, is labelled “Boulder”; “Hosts” is where he stayed with the friendly elderly couple.